 The Great White Life – The arrival

 Hello, my name is Donovan Lewis.
-If you’ve seen the posts on the Blue Planet Facebook page then you’ll know what you’re about to read, if not then that’s not a problem I’ll explain.
+If you’ve seen the posts on the Blue Planet Facebook page then you’ll know what you’re about to read.
+If not then that’s not a problem, I’ll explain.

-I started in Manchester where I did the 70 minute flight to Paris, I had a quick stopover with just enough time to get from one plane to another.
-The flight from Paris to Johannesburg was the long one with around 9 or so hours through the one flight, I decided to have a snooze as it was a night flight and decided it may be best.
-I thought I would only get around 3 hours sleep but managed to get 7, I woke up just in time for breakfast and for landing at Johannesburg.
+I started in Manchester where I did the 70-minute flight to Paris.
+I had a quick stopover with just enough time to get from one plane to another.
+The flight from Paris to Johannesburg was the long one.
+Around 9 or so hours through the one flight.
+I decided to have a snooze as it was a night flight and thought it may be best.
+Hoping to get around 3 hours of sleep but managed to get 7.
+Arising just in time for breakfast and landing at Johannesburg.

-It was quiet so I took the opportunity to ask some questions to the crew about the sharks and area but eventually due to the waves people begun to become sea sick, the skipper decided that best thing to do is to have a quick sail through shark alley and have a look at the famous Geyser rock seal colony.
-Which has an average of 64,000 cape fur seals living on it.
-It was noisy and busy but truly incredible to see the place I had only ever seen on documentaries.
-The seal pups were all swimming in the shallows and the big males were sat on higher rocks to assert that they were the boss of their section of shoreline.
+It was quiet so I took the opportunity to ask some questions.
+About the sharks and area.
+Eventually, due to the waves, people began to become seasick.
+The skipper decided that the best thing to do is to have a quick sail through shark alley.
+Where we were to have a look at the famous Geyser rock seal colony.
+Which has an average of 64,000 Cape Fur seals living on it.
+It was noisy and busy but truly incredible to see a place I had only ever seen in documentaries.
+The seal pups were all swimming in the shallows and the big males sat on higher rocks.
+This is to assert that they were the boss of their section of shoreline.

 We settled and unpacked before the welcome braai (BBQ) with loads of amazing food.
-The volunteer house is amazing its all shark themed and each area of the house a cool name; e.g the kitchen is called Soupfin kitchen for the Soupfin shark.
+The volunteer house is amazing.
+It is all shark-themed and each area of the house has a cool name.
+For example, the kitchen is called “Soupfin kitchen” in honour of the Soupfin shark.

-Since being here for the last week we have still not seen a Great white shark but the reasons why will be explained in the next blog entry.
-This week we got to watch a science first something which is bith sad but incredible al at the same time!
-Stay tuned for a special blog entry.
+Since being here for the last week we have still not seen a Great white shark.
+However, the reasons why will be explained in the next blog entry.
+This week we got to watch a scientific first!
+Something which is both sad but incredible all at the same time!